IN SOLIDARITY WE RISE

 Healing, Opportunity, and Justice for Girls

-At its core, In Solidarity is about strengthening and co-constructing an intergenerational interracial/interethnic movement for social transformation to address issues such as education equity, justice reform, professional and organizational development, mental health, all forms of gender based violence, and much more.
+At its core, In Solidarity We Rise is about strengthening and co-constructing an intergenerational interracial/interethnic movement for social transformation to address issues such as education equity, justice reform, professional and organizational development, mental health, all forms of gender based violence, and much more.

-In Solidarity focuses on centering the leadership of cis and trans girls, young women, and gender-expansive young people, and have included over 1,000 people from all 50 states and 14 federally recognized Tribal Nations.
+In Solidarity We Rise focuses on centering the leadership of cis and trans girls, young women, and gender-expansive young people, and have included over 1,000 people from all 50 states and 14 federally recognized Tribal Nations.
 Guided by Youth Advisors and by Core Principles for interaction developed by girls, young women and gender-expansive young people of color, the gathering strives for the aggressive goals of having 50 percent of all participants and presenters under the age of 26.
 While that goal hasn’t been achieved yet – in 2017, 25 percent were under 26 and in 2019 it rose to 40 percent.

 Together, the intergenerational and multiracial/multiethnic group strategized, shared solutions, imagined new futures, and made connections between our fields, issues, and approaches to advance healing, opportunity, and justice for all cis and trans girls, and gender-expansive young people.